MS-Teja/footballTacticsAnimator/README.md

     4. Click "Add Keyframe" again.
     5. Repeat to build your sequence.
 - **Play Animation:** Click the "Play" button to see your tactical movement come to life.
-- **Draw on the Pitch:** Use the "Draw Arrow," "Highlight Rect," or "Highlight Oval" tools to add analysis.
+- **Draw on the Pitch:** Use straight arrows, curved arrows (left/right), rectangular highlights, or oval highlights to add analysis.
+- **Record with Screen Capture:**
+    1. Click the fullscreen icon to enter recording mode.
+    2. Use macOS screen recording (Cmd+Shift+5) to capture your animation.
+    3. Double-click to show controls, then click play to start animation.
+    4. Controls auto-hide after 3 seconds for clean recording.
+    5. Click fullscreen exit icon to return to editing mode.
 - **Customize:** Click on a player to open the edit panel.
 Change their name, color, or upload a photo.
 Use the team color pickers in the edit panel to change colors for all players on a team.
 - **Save Your Work:** Click "Save" to export your project to a file.
 Use "Load" to open it again later.